nwarias003/digits/index.md

 ```

-Fourth, cd into the app directory install the required libraries with:
+Fourth, cd into the app directory and install the required libraries with:

 ```